openmrs/openmrs-contrib-rest-api-docs/location.md

     ```console
      GET /location?
-     q="Search Query"
+     q="amani"
      ```

 * #### List location by UUID.

     Retrieve a location by its UUID.
-Returns a `404 Not Found` status if location not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+Returns a `404 Not Found` status if the location not exists.
+If the user not logged in to perform this action, a `401 Unauthorized` status returned.

     ```console